Writing on the Wall (Bucks Fizz album)

-Writing on the Wall is the fifth studio album by the British pop group Bucks Fizz.
+Writing on the Wall is the fifth studio album by the English pop group Bucks Fizz.
 It was released on 24 November 1986 and featured the comeback top ten single "New Beginning (Mamba Seyra)".
 It was their first and only album to feature then new member Shelley Preston and their only album released on Polydor Records.
-Despite the album being initially unsuccessful in the charts, it was re-released twice - first in 2004 and again in 2012, both times with different track listings.
-It was the group's final studio album until The Lost Masters series (2006–2013).
+Despite the album being initially unsuccessful in the charts, it was re-released twice — first in 2004 and again in 2012, both times with different track listings.
+It was the group's final studio album.